 Who Jumpkicks You When You Need It?

+After the excitement wore off, it got me thinking about our mother hen.
 She knew trouble was coming and she put herself right in its path to keep our other chicken from getting out of the yard.

 It made me think of community.
 The importance of doing life together.

 Who in your life guides you?
 Not necessarily your “mother hen” but somebody you know you can go to no matter what?
 That person who is kind and listens with an abundance of grace?

 Growing an Attitude of Gratitude

 Read Philippians 1:3-11 and spend some time appreciating the people in your life who love you well.